coldsummerday/Revisiting-Discrete-SAC/README.md

 # Revisiting Discrete Soft Actor-Critic
-This repository is the implementation of Revisiting Discrete Soft Actor-Critic, and is based on the open-source [tianshou](https://github.com/thu-ml/tianshou) codebase.
+This repository is the implementation of our optimized soft actor-critic algorithm for discrete action spaces, and it is based on the open-source [tianshou](https://github.com/thu-ml/tianshou) codebase.

-## Requirement
+## Requirements
 - python: 3.6+
 - gym>=0.23.1
 - torch>=1.4.0